qpliu/esolang/denver/README.md

 There are also some special threads.

 ### Main thread
-The main thread is spawned when executing starts and executes the `main` routine.
-If it has parameters, the first parameters is set to the system thread.
+The main thread is spawned when the program starts and executes the `main` routine.
+If it has parameters, the first parameter is set to the system thread.
 Any additional parameters are set to the `null` thread.

 ### Null thread
-Uninitialized variables evaluated to the `null` thread, which never sends messages and ignores any message it receives.
+Uninitialized variables are set to the `null` thread, which never sends messages and ignores any message it receives.

 ### System thread